-Note 14.
+Note 15.
 Contingent Liabilities and Commitments

-In July 2011, the Company, as a tenant, and a landlord executed a lease (the Lease) for a 10,870 square foot premises located in Lawrenceville, New Jersey.
+In July 2011, the Company executed a lease (the "Lease") with Brandywine Operating Partnership, L.P.
+(Brandywine), a Delaware limited partnership for a 10,870 square foot premises located in Lawrenceville, New Jersey.
 In October 2011, the Company relocated its offices to Lawrenceville, New Jersey from Columbia, Maryland.
-The Lease has a term of 66 months and provides for 6 months of free rent; with the first monthly rent payment of approximately \$23,000 paid in April 2012.
+The lease has a term of 66 months and provides for 6 months of rent free, with the first monthly rent payment of approximately \$23,000 due and paid in April 2012.
 Also, as required by the Lease, the Company provided Brandywine with an irrevocable and unconditional standby letter of credit for \$250,000, which the Company secured with an escrow deposit at its banking institution of this same amount.
-The standby letter of credit will be reduced by \$50,000 on each of the 19th, 31st and 43rd months from the initial term, with the remaining \$100,000 amount remaining until the term of the Lease has expired.
-In connection with two \$50,000 reductions of the standby letter of credit in April 2013 and 2014, the Company reduced the escrow deposit by \$50,000 each time.
-The Company received the third and final reduction in April 2015.
+The standby letter of credit will be reduced by \$50,000 on each of the 19th, 31st and 43rd months from the initial term, with the remaining \$100,000 amount remaining until the Lease Term has expired.
+In connection with three \$50,000 reductions of the standby letter of credit in April 2013 and 2014 and 2015, the Company reduced the escrow deposit by \$50,000 each time.
+This lease has a remaining term of 13 months with rent payments of approximately \$24,900 per month.

-In connection with the EGEN Asset Purchase Agreement in June 2014, the Company assumed the existing lease with another landlord for an 11,500 square foot premises located in Huntsville Alabama.
-This lease has a remaining term of 32 months with monthly rent payments of approximately \$23,200.
+In connection with the EGEN Asset Purchase agreement in June 2014, the Company assumed the existing lease with another landlord for an 11,500 square foot premises located in Huntsville Alabama.
+This lease has a remaining term of 22 months with rent payments of approximately \$23,200 per month.

-Note 15.
+Note 16.
 Technology Development and Licensing Agreements